shwetavbehera/nlp-2023-mc1/README.md

 As learning rate for the optimizer I used 2e-5, which is small, but for fine tuning a model I deemed it appropriate, since they are sensitive to large changes in their weights.

+As batch size for my dataset I used 15.

+I trained the model for 5 epochs.

+For each epoch I calculated the following metrics:
+- Training loss: For each batch I calculated the total loss as sum of the loss for each iteration and devided it by the number of batches for the average loss per epoch
+- Validation Loss: Same as Training Loss but for the validation loop
+- Validation Accuracy: correctly predicted labels of the validation data / total validation data
+- Validation F1-Score: F1 Score of the validation data

+After the second Epoch the Training loss was still declining while the Validation Loss started to increase, which means the model started to overfit the training dataset.
+Yet the Validation F1-Score still increased in the 3. epoch with f1=0.7146.

 # Proposed Improvements